 Digital media continues to inspire lots of new customer research methods.
 There are lots of myths, perceptions and misconceptions surrounding digital vs. traditional research methods.
-So what’s available and what are the issues and opportunities when choosing between digital vs. traditional research methods?
+So what’s available and what factors affect the choice between digital vs. traditional research methods?
 For sure, the booming range of options are a boon for market researchers everywhere.

 Traditional research methods

 More traditional research methods involve either face-to-face or verbal conversations in real-time such as :

 - Qualitative focus groups or group discussions; enable topic discussion, exploration and idea generation, sharing, building and challenging.
 For example, by recruiting respondents with differing views to ‘conflict groups’ it is possible to both challenge beliefs and understand and uncover ways to overcome possible prejudices.

 - Depth interviews – face-to-face or telephone; enable in-depth understanding of topics and people; who they are, their attitudes, beliefs and motivations.
 Also suited to more confidential and sensitive topics e.g. healthcare, business-to-business.

 - Accompanied shops in a real-life shopping environment; help reveal real-life shopping motivations and behaviour.

 - Ethnography – observing people in specific settings/environments to understand unconscious and unreported behavioural influences.
 For example, a builder in his/her work environment, to see what helps or hinders getting a job done.

 - Intercepts – stopping people in the street or other locations; useful to gain fast and high-level insights.
 For example, to assess motivations, quantify preferences, such as reaction to products or brands in out-of-home eating situations.